Who can perform a marriage ceremony?

 - Legislators or Constitutional Officers of this state, or a member of Congress who represents a district within this state, while the official holds office

 - Mayor of a city while the official holds office

 - County Supervisors while the official holds office

 These are general guidelines only, authority on who can legally perform ceremonies is administered by the California Department of Public Health.

-Our office is available to perform civil ceremonies in English or Spanish on Wednesday or Friday afternoons, by appointment only.
+Our office is available to perform civil ceremonies in English or Spanish on Wednesday afternoons, by appointment only.

 If you have additional questions or would like to schedule an appointment please call (707) 263-2311.